-3. PRIORITIZE SAFE STREETS AND THE PUBLIC REALM Creating safer streets and providing community spaces can bring the community together, support programming and services, and promote more equitable access to community assets.
+3. PRIORITIZE SAFE STREETS AND THE PUBLIC REALM Safer streets and more community spaces can help bring people together, support programming and services, and promote more equitable access to public assets.

-3.1 Prioritize pedestrian safety and multi-modal options for transportation Integrate traffic calming measures at crosswalks to provide safer accessibility.
+3.1 Prioritize pedestrian safety and multi-modal options for transportation 3.1.1 Integrate traffic calming measures at crosswalks to provide safer accessibility.
 3.1.2 Improve streetscapes with features like street furniture, greenery, bike lanes, sidewalk connections and other inviting beautification elements.
 3.1.3 Make infrastructure barriers, like viaducts and rail crossings more permeable and traversable to improve access to community amenities.
-3.2 Target spaces that impact safety perceptions like underutilized lots and walkways 3.2.1 Target and activate vacant and underutilized lots through programming, development, and improved maintenance.
+3.2 Target spaces that impact public safety perceptions like underutilized lots and walkways 3.2.1 Target and activate vacant and underutilized lots through programming, development, and improved maintenance.
 3.2.2 Maintain and improve essential city infrastructure through appropriate maintenance schedules, reporting and enforcement.
 3.3 Provide well-distributed and inclusive community spaces 3.3.1 Consider social and physical barriers and develop strategies to make community assets accessible for everyone.
 3.3.2 Promote the creation of inclusive spaces that can be inviting for recreation, learning and activities for everyone.

-4. FOSTER A CULTURE OF COMMUNITY HEALTH AND ENVIRONMENTAL JUSTICE The impact from industrial land uses and their proximity to residential areas needs to be addressed.
-Incorporating multifunctional spaces can support healthy lifestyles, environmental quality, and buffer conflicting land uses.
+4. FOSTER A CULTURE OF COMMUNITY HEALTH AND ENVIRONMENTAL JUSTICE The negative impacts of industrial land uses on nearby residential areas must be more directly addressed.
+Increased use of multi-functional spaces as buffers can promote healthier lifestyles and environmental benefits.